The homology of the Temperley-Lieb algebras: Temperley-Lieb Algebras

 There is an algorithm for taking a diagram and writing it as an element of the Jones basis, see ~\cite[Section 6]{KauffmanDiagrammatic}.
 We summarise the algorithm here.
-Take a planar diagram, and ensure that it is drawn in minimal form: all arcs connecting the same side of the diagram to itself are drawn as semicircles, and all arcs from left to right are drawn without any cups, i.e.~transverse to all vertical lines.
-The \emph{$i$-th row} of the diagram is the horizontal strip whose left and right ends lie between the dots~$i$ and~$(i+1)$ on each vertical line.
+Let the \emph{$i$-th row} of the diagram be the horizontal strip whose left and right ends lie between the dots~$i$ and~$(i+1)$ on each vertical line.
+Take a planar diagram, and ensure that it is drawn in minimal form: all arcs connecting the same side of the diagram to itself are drawn as semicircles, and all arcs from left to right are drawn without any cups, i.e.~transverse to all vertical lines, and such that each arc of the diagram intersects each row transversely and at most once.

 Proceed along each row of the diagram, connecting the consecutive arcs encountered with a dotted horizontal line labelled by the row in question.
 This is done in an alternating fashion: the first arc encountered is connected to the second by a dotted line, then the third is connected to the fourth, and so on.
 If we start with the elements~$x$ and~$y$ used earlier in this section, then this gives us the following:

 A \emph{sequence} in such a decorated diagram is taken by travelling right along the dotted arcs and up along the solid arcs from one dotted arc to the next, starting as far to the left as possible.
 The above diagrams each have two sequences, indicated in blue and red.
 The sequences in a diagram are linearly ordered by scanning from top to bottom and recording a sequence when one of its dotted lines is first encountered.
 So in the above diagrams the blue sequences precede the red ones.
 One now obtains a Jones normal form for the element by working through the sequences in turn, writing out the labels from left to right, and then taking the corresponding monomial in the~$U_i$: